 Aside from the usual planning hurdles, bureaucracy remains the major braking factor.

-“The development of such facilities can become protracted even before a spade has hit the ground, due to the number of parties involved,” says Todrick.
-“There is a requirement to ensure commitment from the likes of GPs who will take a lease of the new premises, as well as getting sign-off from NHS England, the local CCG and the district valuer.”
+“The development of such facilities can become protracted even before a spade has hit the ground, due to the number of parties and process involved,” says Todrick.
+“There is a requirement to ensure the scheme proposed and/or designed is appropriate, and to secure approval and commitment from the likes of GPs who will take a lease of the new premises, as well as getting sign-off from NHS England, the local CCG and the district valuer.”

 The sector remains hopeful that the lessons Covid-19 has taught us about the power of collaboration and the strides forward that can be taken when leaders are empowered to focus on quick, bureaucracy-free decision-making, will translate into the next normal.